Some images enlarge when clicked depending on the resolution

 Kool Camp west side of Dixie at later location of Bacons Shively Center

-Another image of Kool Kamp, now Bacons Shively Center
+Another image of Kool Kamp, now Bacons Shively Center location

 ca 1930s-40s Kool Kamp, Dixie Hwy in Shively.
 Later Bacons center property